tonmoydeb404/introy/readme.md

 # Introy - Clean Portfolio Template

-this is a clean & minimal portfolio template for freshers.
-This template will showcase about you and your skills.
+This is a clean & minimal portfolio template for freshers.
+This template will showcase about you, your skills and your projects.

 big shoutout to [Stefan Topalovic](https://stefantopalovicdev.vercel.app/). this template is inspired actually copied from his portfolio.